Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

-* During this period, my main focus was to ensure that the site was responsive, followed its theme and was as visually appealing and was useable across all devices.
+* During this period, my main focus was to ensure that the site was responsive, followed its theme and was as visually appealing and useable across all devices.

-* My largest issue has been with the navigation bar and footer.
+* My largest issue has been with the footer image.
+This required several tweaks to ensure that the footer looked and responded well across all media queries.
-This is due to issues with them overlapping or underlapping the primary page content.
-Their general size across the pages has also given me difficulties.

-* Overcoming the aria-controls error I had when validating my code, required me to refer to Stack Overflow.
+* EmailJS has been tested and deployed on the site as it works as expected.
+Emails can be sent and an uto-reply is received.

 * Checked all links across all pages lead to the relevant pages.

 * All external links open a new tab using the _blank attribute.

-* I was unable to work out why there are two error messages on my index.html validation.
-    To my knowledge, I do have a h1 element, upon the overlay, and I had the same issue previously with my other HTML pages.
-This needed to be outside the section, as a child of the article.
+* If the products page is to be included, then there are some minor tweaks that need to be rectified.
+If it is, this will serve as giving the client an indication of the cost of the services that can be provided.

 ### Further Testing

-* In some instances, my pictures fully are not fully responsive.
+* The font size may need to be tweaked to ensure that readibility is preserved across all devices.

 ### Known Issues